 However, I’m not implying we need to fulfill all of our children’s wishes to teach them the importance of perseverance.
 It doesn’t work like that.

 I lived a happy childhood.
 Although I didn’t need much to be happy, it was very clear to me I wanted to grow up with an animal.
 I knew I didn’t want to buy one (I hate that animal BUYING is even an option), so when I saw Cookie on the street and fell in love, I knew I had to do anything within my power to get him.

 My pledge to all animals

 Most importantly, my tattoo is a pledge to all animals.

 It’s a pledge to honor them as beings, not human, but nonetheless full of feelings, love, innocence, sometimes even pain that we cause them.

 A lot of people keep choosing their taste buds instead of an animal’s life.

 Inside these trucks, there are living terrified innocent beings.
 These trucks are being driven to concentration camp’s slaughterhouses.
 When the trucks arrive, the animals are so frightened they won’t even get off the truck.
 They’re not stupid: they know what’s next.
 So people go on the trucks with electric prods and force them to walk down the chutes to their own deaths.
 If the animals are small enough to man-handle, like chickens, they’ll just grab them off the trucks and toss them inside.

-I still stand by it 5 years later, that with so many delicious, incredibly satisfying plant-based meals, I will never choose one that causes a living being capable of emotions pain and terror.
+I still stand by it 5 years later, that with so many delicious, incredibly satisfying plant-based meals, I will never choose one that causes pain and terror to a living being capable of emotions.